jkrei0/graphing-calculator/README.md

 **Syntax & operations support:**

-Please note operations are evaluated in the order they appear
+Operations are evaluated in the order they appear in this list, then in left-to-right order.

 * Groups `( )` eg. `(1/2 + (x/4))`
 * Exponents `^` eg. `x^2`